saif-mal1k/Salesforce-Notes/Admin/chapter_02_ObjectsFieldsRelationships.md

   - child can not exist without parent
   - 1 to many
   - parent account(master) can have roll up summary
+  - ownership and sharing of detail record is determined by master record.
   - When a user deletes the master record, all detail records are deleted.
   - SOQL
     - ***child to parent*** : SELECT id,name, parent__r.id FROM Child__c